Logo of the The Poor Swiss

 • Nice looking app

-The negative reviews also mentions several specific points:
+The negative reviews also mention several specific points:

 • It takes a few days to activate the app since you will receive the code by mail